BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 In revisiting and revising the poem in 2025, my view has changed after 16 years of intervening life.
 I've met a few people in real life who are akin to the Superman or Superwoman archetype.
 The sentinels of society, you could say.
-Rather than subtly dig at their mild imperiousness and rigidity, I welcome it and welcome them.
+Rather than subtly dig at their mild imperiousness and rigidity, I welcome it.
 </p>

 <p>